hellybates/hellybates.github.io/_pages/about.md

 My background
 ======
-I always loved space, and knew it was what I wanted to focus on.
+I always loved space, and knew that if it were possible, that was what I wanted to focus on as my career.
 At school, I did chemistry, physics and maths at A level, with an AS level in biology.
 I then went on to study an undergraduate degree in Geophysics at Imperial College, London.
-I stayed for 4 years and came out with an integrated master's degree.
-During my time at Imperial I did an internship at the Natural History Musuem, working in the lab on meteorites.
+I studyed for 4 years and came out with an integrated master's degree.
+During my time at Imperial I did a project at the Natural History Musuem, working in the lab on meteorites.
 I loved it so much I ended up doing a PhD after my degree, based at the Museum, but facilitated through Oxford University, where I was part of the space instrumentation group.

 My work and research
 ======